teleprint-me/lehmer.c/docs/lehmer/Modular-Arithmetic.md

 In summary, the sign of the divisor determines the range in which the remainder falls.
 A positive divisor results in a positive remainder, while a negative divisor leads to a negative remainder.
 Using the absolute value of the divisor can help ensure that the remainder is always positive, which is useful in certain applications.

 ## The Lehmer RNG
-The Lehmer RNG is a classic Linear Congruential Generator (LCG) that has been widely used for producing pseudo-random sequences.
-It introduces two additional concepts to modular arithmetic: scalar values and recursive scaling.
+The Lehmer Random Number Generator (RNG) is a classic example of a **Linear Congruential Generator (LCG)**, widely used to produce pseudo-random sequences.
+It extends the basic principles of modular arithmetic by introducing two additional key concepts: **scalar values** and **recursive scaling**.

 ### Formal Definition
-The Lehmer RNG is defined by the following equation:
+The Lehmer RNG is defined by the equation:

 $$f(z) = (a \times z) \mod m$$

 Where:

-- $m$ is a Mersenne prime
+- $m$ is a Mersenne prime (a prime number of the form $2^p - 1$),
-- $a$ is a Prime multiplier
+- $a$ is a prime multiplier (a number divisible only by $1$ and itself),
-- $z$ is the initial input value known as a seed
+- $z$ is the initial value (known as the **seed**).

 ### Scalar Values
-In the Lehmer RNG, a scalar value, denoted as $z$, is introduced.
-This value is known as the seed and creates an initial step within a sequence of size $m$.
-This seed is then used as an input to the modulus operation.
+In the Lehmer RNG, the **scalar value** is represented by $z$, which serves as the seed.
+This seed initializes the process and is crucial in generating the sequence.
+Once defined, the seed $z$ is used as the input to the modulus operation:

+$$z_{n+1} = (a \times z_n) \mod m$$

+Here, $z_{n+1}$ is the next value in the sequence, derived by scaling the current seed $z_n$ by the multiplier $a$, followed by a modulus with $m$.
+The seed value evolves through the sequence, confined within the range $[0, m - 1]$.

 ### Recursive Scaling
-The Lehmer RNG also introduces the concept of recursive scaling.
-This means that the output seed from one iteration is used as the input seed for the next iteration.
-This recursive scaling allows the Lehmer RNG to produce a sequence of values that are dependent on the initial seed.
+One of the key innovations of the Lehmer RNG is **recursive scaling**.
+This means that the output of each iteration is used as the input for the next iteration.
+Specifically, the result from one step (the new seed $z_{n+1}$) is fed back into the equation for the next iteration:

+$$z_{n+2} = (a \times z_{n+1}) \mod m$$

+This recursive process creates a sequence of pseudo-random values that depends entirely on the initial seed.

-### Modular Arithmetic
+### Modular Arithmetic in the Lehmer RNG
-The Lehmer RNG uses modular arithmetic to ensure that the output remains within a defined range.
-The modulus operation is defined as $n \mod d = r$, where $n$ is the input, $d$ is the divisor, and $r$ is the remainder.
+The Lehmer RNG relies on modular arithmetic to keep the generated numbers within a specific range.
+The general modulus operation is defined as:

+$$n \mod d = r$$

+Where:
+- $n$ is the input value,
+- $d$ is the divisor,
+- $r$ is the remainder.

-In the context of the Lehmer RNG, the modulus operation is defined as $(a \times z) \mod m = z$, where $a$ is the multiplier, $z$ is the seed, and $m$ is the modulus.
+In the Lehmer RNG context, the modulus operation takes the form:

-This essentially means that:
+$$(a \times z) \mod m = z$$

+Where:
-- $n = a \times z$ where $z$ is the input
+- $n = a \times z$ is the product of the multiplier and the seed,
-- $d = m$ where $d$ and $m$ are equivalent
+- $d = m$ is the modulus (a Mersenne prime),
-- $r = z$ where $z$ is the output
+- $r = z$ is both the input and output seed.

-This works only because of the recursive nature of the algorithm.
-Otherwise, we would always get the same output.

-### Seed Selection
+### Seed Selection and Iteration
-The initial seed is selected and then the output seeds are then recursively used as new forms of input.
-This means that the remainder is both the input and output.
+The selection of the initial seed $z_0$ is crucial, as it defines the starting point for the entire pseudo-random sequence.
+After each iteration, the output seed $z_{n+1}$ becomes the new input for the next round of calculations, recursively generating the sequence.

+This iterative process means the remainder $r$, which is $z$, functions as both the output and the input in each step.
+The choice of $a$ and $m$ ensures that the sequence retains reasonable statistical properties and a long period before repeating itself.

+#### Periodicity results in Weak Properties

+It should be noted that these statistical properties are weak due to the upper bound creating a period.
+This periodicity should not be ignored.
+No matter how large the modulus is, the sequence is bound to the upper limit, ultimately defining the periodicity.
+This means that the sequence will eventually repeat itself, even if it isn't immediately apparent, it is derivable.

 ### Function Definition
-We can define a function $f(z)$ as the given expression as the domain is the input and output values related to the seed.
+The function $f(z)$ can be defined as the relationship between the input seed and the output seed:

-Overall, the Lehmer RNG is a powerful algorithm that introduces two additional concepts to modular arithmetic: scalar values and recursive scaling.
-By understanding these concepts, we can better understand how the Lehmer RNG works and how it can be used to produce pseudo-random sequences.
+$$f(z) = (a \times z) \mod m$$

+This defines a mapping from one seed value to the next, creating a deterministic number sequence - e.g. A pseudo-random number generated sequence.

 ## Conclusion